seanJosephFitzpatrick/dataVisualization/README.md

 # Data Visualization

 This project is based on Data Visualization.
 Visually representing data using visual aids such as charts.
 The data will be held on a Neo4j Graph database.
-The database will be hosted on a cloud computing platform called Windows Azure  that allows end users to host applications on virtual machines, servers and databases.
-The languages used for the Data Visualization project will be HTML  Hyper Text Markup Language, JavaScript  and JQuery .
-The client side application will be rendered and loaded in the browser.

 ![image](https://user-images.githubusercontent.com/9217947/41093823-9ae4d730-6a4c-11e8-99e2-9be0dc580e07.PNG)